Funding to develop a prototype for wireless sensor networks based on energy harvesting technologies

 - Harmonisation of software development.

 - Processing algorithms and storage technologies that are capable to accommodate increasing amounts of data.

-Among the hardware issues the main challenge is the increasing number of sensors that collect real-time and near real-time information and to its power supply.
-Energy harvesting technologies offer a promising solution, especially in cases where the hard-to-reach and risky location, the small size and the number of the devices required.
+- The increasing number of sensors that collect real-time and near real-time information and its power supply.
+Energy harvesting technologies offer a promising solution.
+This is especially true when traditional technologies are impractical because of hard-to-reach and risky location as well as the small size and the number of the devices required.

 - Developing solutions that are able to optimise energy storage to last for the expected lifetime of the device.

 Click on register to find out more about this prize.